BenjaminSchwenker/tbsw/README_X0.md

      requiring any manual changes, you just have to use another steering-files folder (steering-files/x0-tb)
    * The gear files in x0-tb, describing the telescope geometry, should be changed according to the real setup
    * Some changes in the x0 cfg files might be necessary (changing the measurement areas during the X0 calibration etc.)

+An example script for analysing test beam data can be found in workspace/testbeam_x0.py.

 Ulf Stolzenberg